donejs/donejs/tutorials/funcunit.md

 FuncUnit will transform your development lifecycle, give your developers confidence, and improve quality.

 That's it!
-If you want to learn more, read about FuncUnit's [apifuncunit API] and [integrations] or check out some [demos].
+If you want to learn more, read about FuncUnit's [FuncUnit API] and [funcunit.integrations integrations] or check out some [funcunit.demos demos].